Baumistlustig/Levelsystem-Discord-Bot/README.md

 # Levelsystem-Discord-Bot
-A Discord Bot for my cross platform Levelsystem
+A new Discord Bot for my cross platform Levelsystem.